darrenldl/blockyarchive/RSBX_SPECS.md

 - If data padding was done for the last block, then at least one valid metadata block must exist and the first block amongst the valid metadata blocks needs to contain a field for the file size in order for truncation of the output file to happen

 ## To successfully rescue your SBX container
-- Get enough valid SBX blocks of your container such that a successful decoding may take place
+- Get enough valid SBX blocks of your container such that a successful decoding or repair may take place

 ## To successfully repair your SBX container
 - The container has metadata block(or enough metadata parity blocks to reconstruct if corrupted/missing)
-- The container blocks are sorted by the sequence number in increasing order
+- The blocks' sequence numbers are in consistent order
-- The container has no duplicate blocks
 - The container has enough valid parity blocks to correct all errors

 ## To successfully sort your SBX container